White House declares monkeypox a public health emergency

 The White House today declared monkeypox a public health emergency.

-"We are prepared to take our response to the next level in addressing this virus and we urge every American to take monkeypox seriously," HHS Secretary Xavier Becerra said to reporters during a briefing on Thursday.
+"We are prepared to take our response to the next level in addressing this virus and we urge every American to take monkeypox seriously," Health and Human Services Secretary Xavier Becerra said to reporters during a briefing on Thursday.

 A public health emergency can trigger grant funding and open up more resources for various aspects of a federal response.
 It also allows the Secretary to enter into contracts for treatments and other necessary medical supplies and equipment, as well as support emergency hospital services, among other things.
 Public health emergencies last for 90 days but can be extended by the Secretary.